tehwave/gm48.net-leaderboards-gms2/README.md

 gm48_leaderboards_add_score(leaderboardId, scoreToSubmit)
 ```

 When you use the `gm48_leaderboards_add_score` function, the request ID is returned.
 Store this value if you want to recognize your request later.
-All requests are stored in the global `gm48_leaderboards_request` variable ds_map.
+All requests are stored in the global `gm48_leaderboards_request` ds_map variable.

 You may send meta information along with the score.
 Please see the `obj_example` object resource's [`Key Up: Enter`](objects/obj_example/KeyRelease_13.gml) event for details on how to implement this functionality.